-Looking for more information on worker coops?
+Looking for a deep dive on worker cooperatives?
 We’ve compiled these answers to frequently asked questions.

 What is a cooperative?

 A cooperative is an entity that is owned and controlled by its members, which operates for their benefit.
 The cooperative landscape includes (among other types)

 - consumer cooperatives